 Two episodes ago, at her mother’s funeral, Janice confronted Svetlana about the record collection that Livia bequeathed to her.
 Last episode, Svetlana refused to hand the records over, so Janice stole her prosthetic leg.
 Tony had warned her that Svetlana had Russian mafiya connections, and now she gets her comeuppance.
 She returns the leg after getting a solid thwack from a Russian thug.
 When Tony goes to pick Janice up from the hospital, she seems to have turned a corner.
 She genuinely wonders how she could have fallen so low as to steal a prosthetic leg.
 She decides to put her faith in the Lord, and her wide-eyed expression is somewhat typical of those who suddenly find God (or, more accurately, decide to suddenly find God).
 Carmela had a similarly glazed expression after suddenly “re-finding” God in episode 2.09:

 Both women turn to religion when confronted by violence: Carmela after Chris is shot in a gun battle, and Janice after she suffers at the hands of the mafiya.
 Carmela’s newfound religiosity didn’t last long – she abandoned reading the Bible and went back to her usual popular fiction before the episode ended.
 Janice will wear a pose of religiosity for some time (much as she wore the “Parvati” façade last year), and will try to parlay her faith into a money-making scheme before abandoning it altogether.
-Tony has been down this road before with his sister, and he knows her faith will be a relatively short-lived thing.
+Tony has been down this road before with his sister, and he knows that her faith will be a relatively short-lived thing.

 We can compare Janice to last year’s religious Carmela, and we can contrast her to this episode’s non-religious Melfi: